-This is my first in a series of the 15 most effective sales tactics.
+This is the first blog post in the series of my 15 most effective sales tactics.

 How to Tell Time Wasters From Hot Prospects